PritamChakrabortyShuvo/Deep-Learning-Film-Violence-Classifier/Thesis-Summary.md

  1. **Data Collection:** Obtaining movies and scenes with violent content required extensive manual effort.

  2. **Motion Handling :** The system currently has limitations in handling fast-paced scenes with rapid movements.

+## Contributions
+This project presents a novel approach to scene classification offering a unique blend of **CNN** & **LSTM** for movie scene analysis.
+It contributes toward making content viewing safer and more informed particularly for viewers sensitive to violent content.